xinye83/leetcode/README.md

 # leetcode
-Leetcode problem solved by myself when I have my spare time.
+Accepted solutions to Leetcode algorithm problems written by myself when I have my spare time.